Toasted-ctrl/ai_api/README.md

 - API Key verification for users that should be allowed to poll the API directly, no Login required.
 - Chat completion through LLM providers.
 - Local Ollama configurations may be added.
+- Users may add their own API keys for interaction with third party LLM Providers.

 ## Tech Stack
 - FastAPI